Hilbert-Yaa/opengl-interstella/README.md

 # Inter-Stella
-Simple animation project powered by OpenGL in VG101 2019FA.
+An animation project written with c++/opengl.
 Have fun.